Remote Software Update

 To validate the update using the plugin you need to use the validate command:

-rebar3 grisp-io validate -d <device serial number>
+rebar3 grisp-io validate -d <device serial number>Device Group and Automated Software Updates

 By default, every user has one group, the default group.
 All devices belonging to that user are automatically assigned to this group.